 Everything You Need to Know about Applying to Wentworth

-Wentworth practices rolling admissions, which means we review applications as they are received.
-The priority deadline for completed applications is February 15.
-Apply early as some programs may reach capacity.
-If applying after February 15, we invite you to contact the Admissions Office for space availability in your area of interest.
+We review applications as they are received.
+The application priority deadline for completed applications is December 1.
+After this date, some programs may be closed to further applications, please check with the Admissions Office for space availability in the area of your interest.

 What You’ll Need to Submit

 - Please note that transcripts are considered official only if sent directly from your high school.

 - We require at least one recommendation from a guidance counselor or teacher.

 - You can submit your essay with your application, or send it separately by mail or email.
 The required length is 250-500 words.
 Please make sure your name is included on your essay.

 - Be sure to include your participation in community service activities, athletic teams, employment and involvement in clubs and organizations.

 - You must complete a mathematics course of study through the Algebra II level, at least one laboratory science course (e.g., Biology, Chemistry, or Physics), and four years of English.

 - Students applying for Applied Mathematics, Applied Sciences, Computer Science, Cybersecurity or any Engineering program must also have taken a minimum of Pre-Calculus.